nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The :ref:`CONFIG_DESKTOP_LOG <config_desktop_app_options>` Kconfig option enables support for logging in the nRF Desktop application.
 This option overlays Kconfig option defaults from the Logging subsystem to align them with the nRF Desktop requirements.
-The nRF Desktop configuration uses Segger J-Link RTT as the Logging subsystem backend.
+The nRF Desktop configuration uses SEGGER J-Link RTT as the Logging subsystem backend.

 The :ref:`CONFIG_DESKTOP_SHELL <config_desktop_app_options>` Kconfig option enables support for CLI in the nRF Desktop application.
 This option overlays Kconfig option defaults from the Shell subsystem to align them with the nRF Desktop requirements.
-The nRF Desktop configuration uses Segger J-Link RTT as the Shell subsystem backend.
+The nRF Desktop configuration uses SEGGER J-Link RTT as the Shell subsystem backend.
 If both shell and logging are enabled, logger uses shell as the logging backend.

 See the :file:`Kconfig.debug` file content for details.